If You Smell Gas or Suspect a Gas Leak

 If you suspect a gas leak, leave immediately – don't try to find or stop the leak.
 Avoid open flames.
 Do not smoke.
 Do not do anything that might cause a spark, including turning on or off any electrical or battery-operated devices or using garage door openers, radios, televisions, computers or telephones.
 Don't operate any vehicle or equipment that could create a spark.

-Finally, do not return to the building until New Mexico Gas Company safety experts have given the all-clear.
+Finally, do not return to the building until New Mexico Gas Company has given the all-clear.

 Recognizing a gas leak

 In its natural state, natural gas is both colorless and odorless.
 As a safety precaution, New Mexico Gas Company adds an odorant to natural gas to give it a “rotten egg” odor that helps alert people to the presence of natural gas.
 This unpleasant odor of natural gas is for your protection in the event of a leak.

 Natural gas may pose a hazard, especially if released in confined spaces.
 It's important to be able to identify signs of a natural gas leak, especially the rotten egg-like odor that we add so that you can smell natural gas.
 You can recognize a natural gas leak in several other ways, including an unusual hissing noise, blowing dirt for no apparent reason, an unusual dry spot in the ground or dead vegetation for no apparent reason, a white cloud, mist, fog, or bubbles in standing water, and frozen ground in warm weather.